open-game-collective/cast-kit/README.md

 main = "src/worker.ts"
 compatibility_date = "2023-12-01"

-# KV Namespace for storing session data
+# KV Namespace for storing session data (optional - you can use any storage solution)
 [[kv_namespaces]]
 binding = "CAST_SESSIONS"
 id = "your-kv-namespace-id"  # Create this in the Cloudflare dashboard